-An independent review of the Khumani Mine PDF was conducted by the Independent Tailings Review Board (ITRB) in November 2022.
+The Khumani Mine PDF independent review was conducted by the ITRB in November 2023.

-The next independent review is scheduled for 7 November 2023 and will comprise the same ITRB members.
+The next independent review is scheduled for November 2024 and will comprise the same ITRB members and an additional member specialising in TSF closure, rehabilitation and water management.

-Annual confirmation that the operator has adequate financial capacity (including insurance to the extent commercially reasonable) to cover estimated costs https://arm.co.za/wp-content/ uploads/2022/10/2022-Annual-Financial-Statements.pdf
+Annual confirmation that the operator has adequate financial capacity (including insurance to the extent commercially reasonable) to cover estimated costs

 Khumani conducts annual rehabilitation, remediation, decommissioning and closure activity assessments to determine closure financial liability as required by legislation.
 These assessments are conducted by independent service providers.
 A combination of financial vehicles is used to provide for the assessed financial liability.
-Please refer to audited financial statement on the indicated link: